Step #2: Master Cultural Apologetics and Know the Law

 On to Step #3:

-Step #2 is to develop legal confidence.
-Step #3 is to master the skill of active apologetics.
+Step #2 is to master cultural apologetics and to know the law.
+Step #3 is to build relationships with elected officials.
 On to Step #3!

 What do you need help with?